philippEder/gustiTakesBath/README.md

 ## Effects

 ### Composed object
-Die Sonne im Hintergrund
+The sun in the background.
 Sun rays are animated.
 The sun moves as the day goes by.

 ### Illumination
-Sonne und Lampe an der Decke
+Sun and lamp on the ceiling.
-Sun is moving
+Sun is moving.

 ### Automated Camera flight
-After the cat has run away the camera moves so that the bathtub is no longer visible but only the scenery outside (+ credits?)
+After the cat has run away the camera moves so that the bathtub is no longer visible but only the scenery outside (+ credits?).

 ## Special effects

 ### Multi texturing
-Durchsichtiges Wasser bzw Glas im Fenster
+Transparent water or glass in the window.

 ### Billboarding
-Could be text (credits) always pointing in the same direction towards the camera while the camera moves
+Could be text (credits) always pointing in the same direction towards the camera while the camera moves.